rgeraldes24/solc/docs/smtchecker.rst

 Spacer, the default Horn solver used by the SMTChecker, often dislikes division and modulo operations inside Horn rules.
-Because of that, by default the Solidity division and modulo operations are encoded using the constraint ``a = b * d + m`` where ``d = a / b`` and ``m = a % b``.
+Because of that, by default the Hyperion division and modulo operations are encoded using the constraint ``a = b * d + m`` where ``d = a / b`` and ``m = a % b``.
 However, other solvers, such as Eldarica, prefer the syntactically precise operations.
 The command-line flag ``--model-checker-div-mod-no-slacks`` and the JSON option